MoisesFGNeto/E-commerce-admin-panel/README.md

 The admin panel enables users to access and view information about the orders received in the online store.

 ### Accessing the Admin Panel
-To access the admin panel, please follow these steps:

-1. Visit the page and log in using the Google provider.
+To access the admin panel, please log in using the Google provider.
-2. Use the following admin account credentials:
-   - Email: myecommerceadm2023@gmail.com
-   - Password: ecommerce_test